willdurand-edu/security-slides/src/06_oauth.md

 Combine the HTTP method name (GET or POST), the HTTP URL address called by the Consumer (except for parameters), and the normalized parameter by using `&`.
-The combination becomes
+The combination becomes:

     [GET|POST] + & + [URL string except for parameters] +
         & + [Normalized Parameter]"

 ### 4. Generating a Key

-Encrypt the string generated at stage 3 using the Consumer Secret Key.
+**Encrypt the string** generated at stage 3 **using the Consumer Secret Key**.

 This Consumer Secret Key is obtained when the Consumer has registered in Service Provider.
-Using the encryption method such as `HMAC-SHA1`, generate the final `oauth_signature`.
+Using the encryption method, such as `HMAC-SHA1`, generates the final `oauth_signature`.

 ---